budelman/ios-launch-screen-template-for-sketch/README.md

 ===

 Got a better way?
-Awesome, I'm all ears.
-Pull a branch, and show me the magic.
+Awesome, pull a branch, and show us the magic...

 ---